jannatafrrin/energy-market-analysis-afrin/PROJECT_LOG.md

 ## Stage 1 completion — EMISSIONS metric, region filter, 1-week pull, resample

-**Decision: Aggregate power via mean, emissions via sum when resampling 5-min → 30-min**
+**Decision: Aggregate power via mean, emissions via sum when resampling 5-min  to 30-min**

 - Checked `response.data[1].results[0].columns` on the emissions series and found `unit='t'` (tonnes) — a per-interval quantity, not an intensity (e.g. tCO2e/MWh).
-- `power` is reported in MW — an instantaneous rate, like a speedometer reading — so averaging six 5-min readings gives a correct 30-min average.
+- `power` is reported in MW — an instantaneous rate, so averaging six 5-min readings gives a correct 30-min average.
 - `emissions` at unit 't' represents tonnes emitted *within* that 5-min window — a quantity, not a rate — so it must be **summed**, not averaged, across the six readings.
 Averaging would have understated total emissions by ~6x.
 - Verified via `pd.pivot_table` (to split metric into separate columns) + `groupby("region").resample("30min").agg({"power": "mean", "emissions": "sum"})`, since a single aggregation rule can't be applied differently per column without pivoting first.